 A couple of years ago, for her birthday, I made Lisa a picture of flowers – it felt more enduring than actual flowers.
 In creating that image, I had no idea a series would follow.
 However, something in the making of that first photograph gave me a newly found spark to experiment in ways I had not done before.

-I love the way Jan Brueghel, Manet, O’Keefe, Morandi, Irving Penn and Joan Mitchell, reworked common flowers to show unexpected versions of them.
-The subject of the photographs in my work may be flowers but to my mind they are pictures about perspective, love, jealousy, hate, geometry, sex, life, the passage of time and death.
+I love the way Jan Brueghel, Edouard Manet, Georgia O’Keefe, Giorgio Morandi, Irving Penn and Joan Mitchell, reworked the look of common flowers to show unexpected versions of them.
+The subject of the photographs in my work may be flowers, but they are also pictures about perspective, love, jealousy, hate, geometry, sex, life, the passage of time and death.
+I love how in choosing to limit myself to one discrete subject I was able to open doors into a world where I felt inventive, improvisational and fresh.

 Technically, these images involve a number of approaches such as making multiple exposures to create floral explosions; combining my own painting with living bouquets and using ink to produce dense cliché verre (glass plate) pictures.
 Since I believe that new possibilities in art are always around the corner these works have been giving me plenty of opportunities to prove that to myself again and again.
 At the same time, they serve an emotional impulse to show the woman I share my life with my dedication to her.